Is mutual fund taxable in India?

 Short term capital gains tax

-Equity mutual funds sold within 1 year and non-equity funds sold within 3 years are subject to short term capital gains (STCG) tax as shown below.
+Equity mutual funds sold within 1 year are subject to short term capital gains (STCG) tax as shown below.
+Gains on non-equity mutual funds purchased on or after 1 April 2023 are taxed at your income tax slab rate, irrespective of how long you hold the units.

 Tax on hybrid funds